Muhoza2025/plsql-window-functions-Muhoza-Eliane-Zawadi/README.md

 # Bread Factory Analytics - Gasabo District, Kigali

 ## Overview
-This project implements a comprehensive analytics system for a bread factory in Gasabo District, Kigali.
+This project implements a comprehensive analytics system for a Bread factory in Gasabo District, Kigali.
 Using PostgreSQL window functions, it analyzes sales patterns, customer behavior, and production metrics to derive actionable insights for business optimization.

 ## Database Design
 ### Schema